 - iPad/iPhone EHR App > Visit > Billing > CPT and/or HCPCS

-Lab test data is entered through sending lab orders or entering the data manually.
+Lab test data is entered by sending lab orders or entering the data manually.
 The data can be found in the patient's chart under Lab Orders.

 Lab results can be found in the patient chart under Lab Orders.
 Data can be entered manually or through an integration with our lab partners.